 Markets for Japanese antiques

 While times and dates are more

-Oedo Antique market: One of the most popular and held once a month in Yoyogi Park.
-From 8am.
-Website here.
+Oedo Antique market: One of the most popular and held once or twice a month at Tokyo International Forum or in Yoyogi Park.

-Oi Flea Market: Takes place at Oi racecourse almost every weekend, around 300 sellers.
-From 9am.
-Website here.
+Ohi Flea Market: Takes place at Ohi racecourse almost every weekend, around 300 sellers.

-Akasaka Antique Market in Ark Hills: A great open market with plenty of stalls.
-From 9am.
-Website here.
+Akasaka Antique Market in Ark Hills: A great open market with plenty of stalls open from 9am.

-Hanazono Shrine Antique Fair: Held 2-3 times a month on Sundays from 9am – 4pm.
-Website here.
+Hanazono Shrine Antique Fair: Held almost every Sunday from 9am – 4pm.